legal7 min read15 May 2026

 • The 2020 amendments increased penalties significantly and added mandatory breach notification

-• Keep your policy accurate and update it whenever your data practices change — the policy-to-practice gap is a primary finding in PDPC enforcement actions
+• The gap between your policy and your practice is the primary finding in PDPC enforcement actions

-A clear, honest, up-to-date privacy policy is the foundation of PDPA compliance.
-It protects your customers, builds trust, and demonstrates to the PDPC that your organisation takes data protection seriously.
-Start with your data map, build out each section methodically, and schedule regular reviews to keep it current.
+A clear, honest, current privacy policy is the foundation of PDPA compliance.
+Start with your data map, build out each section, and review it when things change.
+That's it.

 Simplify Your Compliance